russhughes/st7789_mpy/README.md

   (buffer, width, height).
 The buffer is a color565 blit_buffer compatible byte array.
 The buffer will require width * height * 2 bytes of memory.

-  If the optional x, y, width and height parameters are given the buffer will only contain the specified area of the image.
+  If the optional x, y, width, and height parameters are given, the buffer will only contain the specified area of the image.
 See examples/T-DISPLAY/clock/clock.py examples/T-DISPLAY/toasters_jpg/toasters_jpg.py for examples.